vatpac-technology/sops/docs/assist-us/index.md

 Additionally, we ask that you reach out to the ATS Team before opening a new PR for your addition.
 This ensures that this is a welcome feature to the project.

 !!! hint ""
     There is a channel on the VATPAC Discord dedicated to the discussion and management of these SOPs, which is not open by default to the Community.
-If you wish to be added to this channel, please contact the Operations Team, and they'll add you.
+If you wish to be added to this channel, please contact someone from the ATS Team, and they'll add you.